mgonto/meaner-seed/README.md

 # MEANER seed

-This is a MEAN (Mongo, Express, AngularJS, Node) seed recharged.
+This is a MEAN (Mongo, Express, AngularJS, Node) seed enhanced & recharged (MEANER).
 This is partly based on [mean.io](https://github.com/linnovate/mean) and [ngBoilerplate](https://github.com/ngbp/ngbp) which are 2 great seeds projects for mean and angularjs.

 **This is still a work in progress.
 I'm using it now for a personal project and I'll keep improving it while I use it**.